 PhD International Relations is a doctorate course for a period of 3 to 6 years, offering knowledge in International Trade, International Relations Dynamics, and Epistemology in Geopolitics.

 To be eligible for a Ph.D. in International Relations, candidates must have a Master's degree or a professional degree recognized as equivalent to a Master's by the appropriate regulatory authority, with at least 55% marks in aggregate.
-Some of the popular entrance exams for a Ph.D. in International Relations include UGC NET and CSIR NET.
+Some of the popular entrance exams for a Ph.D. in International Relations include UGC NET.

 A Ph.D. in International Relations equips students with advanced leadership, strategy, and research skills, opening doors to international consulting, research, entrepreneurship, and academic careers.
 Some of the job roles available for them are international consultants, Policy Analyst, and Public Relations Specialist.
+Salaries for fresh PhD graduates are competitive and vary by sector and expertise.
+PhD holders in International Relations can expect an average package in the range of INR 20-24 lakhs per annum.

 - PhD in International Relations Course Highlights